 The methods have direct application to improvement of Integrated Pest Management protocols, mold prevention and control, and building design and operation practices for mitigation of other building deficiencies such as excessive draft and building material failure.
 Because the methodology provides a less intrusive means by which systemic hazards might be identified more expeditiously, the work will lead to improved knowledge about the occurrence and patterns of health related building deficiencies and enhanced resident quality of life for occupants of HUD assisted, HUD regulated, and other forms of lower-income housing.
-The results of scans will be validated through comparison to air sampling of interior environments and interview data to be gathered from building occupants and operators and complaint logs if available.
-A re-calibrated imaging protocol will then be compared to conventional practices of building health and safety hazard inspection, and a best practice report on opportunities to integrate the technology into conventional practice will be developed.
+The results of scans were validated through comparison to air sampling of interior environments and interview data gathered from building occupants and operators and complaint logs if available.
+A re-calibrated imaging protocol was compared to conventional practices of building health and safety hazard inspection, and a best practice report on opportunities to integrate the technology into conventional practice will be developed.

 Existing community based collaborative relationships have been leveraged to implement the work scope.
 These include an on-going working arrangement with Women’s Housing and Economic Development Corporation (WHEDco) and residents of Intervale Green, the site of an ongoing Healthy Homes project.
 In addition, an advisory group of building operators and property managers has been formed, leveraging existing relationships at NYC housing agencies and private organizations to help vet and improve our research strategies and to disseminate the outcome information through the affordable housing management community.